C Reactive Protein and Heart Disease

 As the fight against heart disease, the nation’s biggest cause of death, continues, new instruments for identifying high-risk individuals are being created.
 Because they differ from patient to patient, the symptoms of coronary heart disease—chest discomfort, shortness of breath, and an irregular pulse—can be challenging to diagnose.
 Furthermore, there are numerous other medical issues that similar symptoms may indicate.

 The good news is that coronary heart disease can be detected early on using a number of low-tech diagnostic techniques, potentially saving lives.
 As of late, medical professionals have discovered that blood vessels that are inflamed are indicated by the presence of a material known as C-Reactive Protein.
 When blood arteries leading to the heart are injured, the body releases C-Reactive protein into the bloodstream.

 What we know about C-Reactive Protein and Heart Disease

-- The predictive value of screening blood samples for both total and HDL (good) cholesterol levels is increased when this protein is tested.
+- The predictive value of screening blood samples for total and HDL (good) cholesterol levels is increased when this protein is tested.

-- It is currently understood that elevated C-Reactive protein (CRP) levels have now been validated as an independent risk factor for coronary artery disease.
+- It is currently understood that elevated C-Reactive protein (CRP) levels are a separate risk factor for coronary artery disease.